 Robust Plastic Pollution in Waterbodies

 When you have plastic water pollution that has large pieces, a steel mesh boom or a trash mesh boom, is a great investment for cleaner waters free from plastic pollution.
 Steel mesh booms are marine plastic pollution solutions best used in rivers, docks, intakes, dams, marinas, and harbors.
-Our heavy duty containment boom can hold up in conditions with strong tides, currents, and wind.
-Debris boom are also excellent at containing and deflecting plastic pollution, marine debris, and litter.

 The problem of plastic water pollution doesn't just exist in isolated garbage patches that only consist of litter.
 Sometimes mats of seaweed can contain litter that floats into it and gets caught.
 Capturing this mixed floating plastics trash and sargassum with a seaweed boom or an aquatic plant boom will ensure that both litter and invasive aquatic plants are controlled.
 Deploy an impermeable debris boom to control plastic water pollution.

 Plastic water pollution is the break down of pieces of plastic in water bodies that occur from land and marine sources.
 Land sources of marine debris come about from storm drains and stormwater runoff.
 Marine plastic pollution can occur in rivers, streams, lakes and the open oceans.
 For each of these locations different types of marine plastic pollution solutions will be necessary.
 Containment with debris boom, calm water debris boom, moving water debris boom, or fast water debris boom can be deployed for the containment, deflection, and harvesting of plastic pollution in water bodies.
 This water pollution due to plastic waste can also be extracted by use of a floating trash skimmer like the Seabin.